 I think that ten-year mastery idea, and part of why ten years in feels so amazing, is about the concept of Flow.

-When you’ve done something you enjoy for a long while, you are more likely to get to a state of delicious flow, where things “just happen,” or move through you, and you barely know how it’s happening.
+When you’ve done something you enjoy for a long while, you are more likely to get to a delicious flow state, where things “just happen,” or move through you, and you barely know how it’s happening.

 It just feels.. natural.